2023 Best Psychology Schools in Tennessee

 While working on their degree, psychology majors at King accumulate an average of around $26,000 in student debt.

-With a ranking of #6, Christian Brothers University did quite well on this year’s best schools for psychology students.
-Christian Brothers is a small private not-for-profit school located in the large city of Memphis.
+Christian Brothers University did quite well in this year’s ranking of the best schools for psychology students.
+It came in at #6 on the list.
+Christian Brothers is a small private not-for-profit school located in the city of Memphis.

 After completing their degree, psychology graduates from Christian Brothers carry an average student debtload of $31,825.

 Middle Tennessee State University landed the #7 spot in the 2023 rankings for the best psychology programs.
-Middle Tennessee State University is a fairly large public school located in the city of Murfreesboro.
+Middle Tennessee State University is a very large public school located in the medium-sized city of Murfreesboro.

 Psychology majors at Middle Tennessee State University take out an average of $22,430 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $104, assuming that the borrower is on a 10-year repayment plan.